Afghanistan fights population growth with birth control

 The Ministry of Health warns Afghanistan's population of 30 million will double in as many years, stunting opportunities for economic growth in one of the world's poorest countries.

 Despite escalating violence and a surge in civilian casualties in the NATO-led war against insurgents, the Afghan women manage to have 6.3 children on average over their lifetime, according to the United Nations.

-"In countries like Afghanistan, where women are illiterate and repressed, (family planning) could be difficult," Wagma Battoor from anti-poverty organization CARE's Kabul branch told Reuters Tuesday.
+"In countries like Afghanistan, where women are illiterate and repressed, (family planning) could be difficult," Wagma Battoor from anti-poverty organisation CARE's Kabul branch told Reuters on Tuesday.

 Using condoms, birth control pills and other forms of contraceptives would be extremely difficult in Afghanistan, which is a conservative Muslim society.

 In rural areas and the Taliban strongholds of the south and east, many women still seek permission from a male relative for most decisions, including leaving their homes.

 Battoor said for contraceptives to work in Afghanistan, men must be involved.